AapoTuulentie/Tietokantasovellus/README.md

 # Who Wants To Be a Millionaire?
 ### Purpose

-This application is a web quiz based on the TV-program 'Who Wants To Be a Millionaire?'
+This application is a web quiz based on the TV-program 'Who Wants To Be a Millionaire?'.
 Player must answer 15 questions correctly in a row to win and become a millionaire.
 The first question is worth 100€ and the last one 1 000 000€.